Effects of round-to-nearest and stochastic rounding in the numerical solution of the heat equation in low precision: Conclusions

 \section{Conclusions}

 We have investigated the behavior of local and global rounding errors arising from the solution of the heat equation in low precision using both round-to-nearest and stochastic rounding.
-We showed that a careful implementation of the scheme in delta form is essential to reduce rounding errors.
-Furthermore, we demonstrated that round-to-nearest computations are always affected by stagnation as $\Delta t$ decreases yielding numerical solutions that are discretization, initial condition and precision dependent.
-In this case the global rounding error grows like $O(u\Delta t^{-1})$ until stagnation occurs and the discrete solution converges to the initial condition for $\Delta t$ small enough.
+We showed that a careful implementation of the scheme in delta form is essential to reduce rounding errors, and we explained why round-to-nearest computations are always affected by stagnation as $\Delta t$ decreases.
+For this rounding mode, the global rounding error grows like $O(u\Delta t^{-1})$ until stagnation occurs and the discrete solution converges to the initial condition for $\Delta t$ small enough.
 On the other hand, we showed that stochastic rounding successfully prevents stagnation and always approximates the exact solution.
 Furthermore, the dominant local error terms arising from stochastic rounding have favorable statistical properties, yielding a much milder global error growth rate, which is $O(u\Delta t^{-1/4})$ in 1D and roughly constant in higher dimensions.
+These results suggest that there might be little accuracy and performance benefit with using high-order RK schemes in reduced precision, and that a mixed-precision treatement could be more suitable for these methods.

 We remark that the global error behavior described in this paper occurs regardless of the number of digits used.
 However, rounding errors of this type only grow appreciably when working in low precision.
 In this setting, our results show that stochastic rounding empowers the PDE solver with resilience to rounding errors, which enables the computation of (almost) machine-precision-accurate solutions.